jfimbett/jfimbett.github.io/courses/eap/lesson3.md

 # Lesson 3: GMM Estimation

 ---
+# Some sources used in the slides

+- Whited T.  and Taylor L.  Summer School in Structural Estimation.
+- Wooldridge, J. M. (2001).
+Econometric analysis of cross section and panel data.
+- Asset Pricing, Cochrane J. 2006.

+---
 # Introduction

 - GMM stands for Generalized Method of Moments.
 It is a generalization of the method of moments estimator.